Vendicated/Vencord/README.md

 For installation, use [install.sh](install.sh) or read the comment in it for info how to install on other platforms.

-Currently, the only features are QuickCss and Experiments.
+Currently, the only features are QuickCss, NoTrack and Experiments.

 It differs from all other Discord mods in that it supports patching Discord bundles inline, as in you can manipulate Discord's chunks before they